3 Golden Rules of Accounting: Unlocking the Secrets of Debit and Credit

 • When salaries are paid, the Salary Expense Account (an expense) is debited.

-• When rent is received, the Rent Received Account (an income) is credited.
+• When rent is received, the rent account (an income) is credited.

 Applying the Golden Rules: Practical Examples Journal Entries

 The practical application of the golden rules of accounting with examples is best illustrated through journal entries.
-Journal entries are the initial records of financial transactions in chronological order, showing which accounts are debited which are credited.
+Journal entries are the initial records of financial transactions in chronological order, showing what accounts are debit and credit.
 These basic accounting rules guide the precise allocation of debits credits.

 The Essence of Journal Entry Golden Rules of Accounting

 The beauty of the double-entry system lies in its self-balancing nature: for every debit, there must be an equal corresponding credit.
-The debit credit rules derived from the golden rules ensure this balance.
+The debit credit rules derived from the golden rules accounts ensure this balance.
+If you are struggling with how to bookkeeping for small business, remember this sequence:

 1. Identify Accounts Involved: For any transaction, determine the two (or more) accounts affected.